Sri Lanka itineraries: 4 incredible routes to explore the island

 Trincomalee: 1 day

-Get to Trinco by train, from Colombo or Habarana, or bus from Anuradhapura, and then spend some time getting to know this ancient port town, from its Dutch-era Fort Frederick to the towering gateways of the much-revered Koneswaram Kovil Shiva temple.
-Between March and November, keep a look out for whales from this finger of land.
+Get to Trincomalee by train from Colombo or Habarana or by bus from Anuradhapura, then spend some time getting to know this ancient port town, from its Dutch-era Fort Frederick to the towering gateways of the much-revered Thirukoneswaram Kovil (Shiva temple).
+Between March and November, keep a lookout for whales from this finger of land.

 Next stop: Take a bus for 30 minutes from Trincomalee to Nilaveli.